travel-intelligence/travel-intelligence.github.io/_posts/2014-06-12-pricebenchmark_advancedpurchase.md

 				}

 The results list contains one entry for each matching day in the queried period.
 Eventual gaps are filled with interpolated entries and will be marked as interpolated true in the result entry.

+Note: Please note that in summary modes monthly and quarterly no interpolations will be performed.